mahaley22/Uncertainty-Sampling/index.md

 # Leveraging Model (Un)certainty
 _ Or: : can a model "know" when it's predictions are incorrect or not?_

-This work explores model uncertainty scoring in Neural Net Machine Learning, using Machine Translation (Attention) as a use case.
+This work explores model uncertainty scoring in Neural Net Machine Learning error analysis, using Machine Translation (Attention) as a use case.

 ![Image](https://github.com/mahaley22/Uncertainty-Sampling/blob/master/Keep%20your%20mask%20on!.PNG?raw=true&width="500"&height="450")  ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Aslightconfusion.PNG?raw=true&width="400"&height="450")

 The above two examples are teaser examples uncertainty for a couple of translated sentences.
 Basically, the higher the uncertainty for given output token.
 The first shows an acceptable translation that wasn't too confident: note the "put/keep" uncertainty, and that "mask" shows even higher uncertainty (but I guess we're all still getting used to the mask thing).
 The second shows low uncertainty despite the "perplexed"/"confused" switch.
-I guess we're certain that we're confused!
+I guess it's certain that we're confused!

 The notebook in this repo demonstrates that not only is uncertainty positively correlated with mismatches from the target translation, but also correlated with mismatches that are actually True Negatives, i.e. not acceptable alternate translations.